NotWoods/tigeroakes.com/content/posts/javascript-events/index.md

 ## The intuitive way

-When I first started learning about Javascript events, I wrote separate event listener functions for each element.
+When I first started learning about JavaScript events, I wrote separate event listener functions for each element.
 I see this as a common pattern because it's the simplest way to start - we want specific behavior for each link, so we can use specific code for each.

 ```js
 document.querySelector('a[href="#first"]').addEventListener('focusin', evt => {